-Achieving Professional Success MACCUNING

-his article discusses broad topics for professional success; things that should interest the prospective accounting major, should they wish to enter the profession.
+Achieving Professional Success In Accounting professional success; things that should interest the prospective accounting major, should they wish to enter the profession.
 While some accountants work in the government or not-for-profit sectors, this article focuses on business, where most accountants are employed.